-8.4 Are foundations recognised in your jurisdiction?
+8.4 Are private foundations recognised/permitted in your jurisdiction?

 Foundations are only recognised and used in the charitable sector in Canada.
 S. 149.1 of the Act recognises public and private charitable foundations.
 Canada does not permit the use of foundations for private family assets and planning.
 As such, foundations established in European countries may be treated as trusts or as corporations in Canada, depending on the facts and circumstances (Sommerer v.
 The Queen, 2012 FCA 207).